 11. Why are the Parthenon Marbles Important?

 Pheidias was the master sculptor of the Parthenon Marbles, along with an army of assistant sculptors.
-The sculptures were set around the top part of the gigantic Parthenon, a 160-meter-long frieze consisting of 378 figures and 245 animals, and are considered masterpieces of utmost beauty and artistic perfection.
+The sculptures were set around the top part of the gigantic Parthenon, a 160-meter-long frieze consisting of 378 humans and god figures, and 245 animals, and are considered masterpieces of utmost beauty and artistic perfection.

-The frieze was – probably – a sculpting story of the annual religious procession that was taking place in Athens, called the Panathenaic Procession (Zoophorus).
+The frieze (Zoophoros) was – probably – a sculpting story of the annual religious procession that was taking place in Athens, called the Panathenaic Procession.

-12. Are there any Marbles Left on the Parthenon?
+12. Are there any Sculptures Left on the Parthenon?

 No, there are no marble sculptures left on the Parthenon.
 Everything you see on the site is plaster casts and the original sculptures have been moved into the Acropolis Museum to protect them from air pollution.